-- 1. The permittee shall give notice to the department as soon as possible of any planned physical alterations or additions to the permitted facility.
+- 1. The operator shall give notice to the department as soon as possible of any planned physical alterations or additions to the permitted facility.
 Notice is required only when: - a.
-The permittee plans alteration or addition to any building, structure, facility, or installation from which there is or may be a discharge of pollutants, the construction of which commenced: - (1) After promulgation of standards of performance under §306 of Clean Water Act that are applicable to such source; or - (2) After proposal of standards of performance in accordance with §306 of Clean Water Act that are applicable to such source, but only if the standards are promulgated in accordance with §306 within 120 days of their proposal; - b.
-The alteration or addition could significantly change the nature or increase the quantity of pollutants discharged.
+The operator plans an alteration or addition to any building, structure, facility, or installation from which there is or may be a discharge of pollutants, the construction of which commenced: - (1) After promulgation of standards of performance under §306 of the Clean Water Act that are applicable to such source; or - (2) After proposal of standards of performance in accordance with §306 of the Clean Water Act that are applicable to such source, but only if the standards are promulgated in accordance with §306 within 120 days of their proposal;

+- b.
+The operator plans alteration or addition that would significantly change the nature or increase the quantity of pollutants discharged.
 This notification applies to pollutants that are not subject to effluent limitations in this permit; or - 2.
-The permittee shall give advance notice to the department of any planned changes in the permitted facility or activity that may result in noncompliance with permit requirements.
+The operator shall give advance notice to the department of any planned changes in the permitted facility or activity; which may result in noncompliance with permit requirements.